 For instance, the home below was for my empty nest clients.
 They did not want a breakfast room because they like to eat everyday meals around an island.
 I wanted them to really enjoy their kitchen and especially their island, so we focused on making the space unique and extra special for them.

 While you may not have children and grandchildren visit every day, you want them to feel welcome when they do.
 If your new home doesn’t allow for enough extra bedrooms, think dual rooms, such as an office or sitting room with a bed or pullout sofa in it.

 For instance, we turned this garage into a playroom because my clients needed extra space for watching tv when all of their grown children are home.
 We added an extra long sofa that has a pullout sofa for family visits.

 Just because you give up square footage when downsizing does not mean you should ever give up entertaining or hosting overnight guests.

 5. Think Long Term

 While you may be healthy now and still running marathons every few months, your forever home may need to transition one day to the later stages of life.

 What will that mean for you?
 It may mean a master on the main or an elevator for upstairs’ access, limited stairs where possible, and a shower and tub that are easy to get in and out.

 So here’s to living well in your home and making it unique to you.
 Life is about surrounding yourself with people and memories you love and enjoy.

-If we can help you create the home of your dreams, email us here.
+If we can help you create the home of your dreams, call us at 205-938-4848 or email us here.
 I’d love to discuss with you.